About the Program

 All Ph.D. applicants are considered for departmental nomination for a University fellowship.
 This university-wide scheme is highly competitive, and recipients are selected by the Graduate School.

 All department and university application materials must be received by the Dance Department.
 After acceptance at the department level, final review of all application materials is made by the Boyer College of Music and Dance.

 From Whom: Letters of recommendation should be obtained from qualified representatives of academic or professional communities in dance.

 Coursework Required for Admission Consideration: Applicants should have an undergraduate GPA of 3.0; a graduate GPA of 3.4 or above; and transcripts that show a foundational knowledge of dance.

-Master's Degree in Discipline/Related Discipline: A master's degree in Dance, Dance Education, or a related field with substantial professional experience in dance, arts administration, teaching dance, or dance research is required.
+Master's Degree in Discipline/Related Discipline: A master's degree in any discipline, in combination with substantial professional or recreational experience in dance, is required.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required, although it need not be in Dance.

 Statement of Goals: Address your unique profile as a developing professional in the field of dance, as well as your ability to do original research.
 Reflect on why the Dance Department, i.e., the research foci of its doctoral faculty, its mission, and its resources, is well matched to the student's career and educational goals.